vishal7788/KATA_Testing_API_JAVA/README.md

 * Add a new pet (Attention points: in order to have the correct information in the request body you need to first GET the owners details + GET a pet's category(id + name).
 Visits information are not mandatory, but the visits:[] Array needs to be in the request body)
 * Using scenario outline, create a vet for each of the specialities (the id of the speciality is required)

+You can open the project in either IntelliJ or Eclipse and run the scenarios from `RunnerClass.java` (right-click on the public class RunnerClass and select `Run "RunnerClass" with Coverage` or `Run "RunnerClass"`)

 ## Useful resources

 * https://itsadeliverything.com/declarative-vs-imperative-gherkin-scenarios-for-cucumber